 He has been with the Minnesota Chamber since 2004.
 He worked 27 years at daily newspapers in International Falls and Red Wing, Minn., including 21 years as editor of the Red Wing Republican Eagle.
 He has a bachelor’s degree in journalism from the University of Minnesota.

-In his spare time, Jim and his wife, Diane, like to spend time in the outdoors and are avid spectators of their grandchildren’s numerous activities.
+In his spare time, Jim likes to spend time in the outdoors and is an avid spectator of his grandchildren’s numerous activities.

 Grant is helping to expand the current communications team to reach new members through creative content, grow Chamber visibility with the public and increase digital interactions and engagement.